SneakyTurtle158/TryHackMe_Writeups/MrRobot/Readme.md

   <img src="https://github.com/SneakyTurtle158/TryHackMe_Writeups/blob/pictures/mrrobot/7.png">
 </p>

 In hinesite this ended up pulling a lot of information in, some useful some not.
-Rather than parsing through all of the reults, we can see that the WP version that is in use is outdated and we know that we located a dictionary file, so let's look at a common WP login vulnerability to see if we can brute force our way in.
+Rather than parsing through all of the results, we can see that the WP version that is in use is outdated and we know that we located a dictionary file, so let's look at a common WP login vulnerability to see if we can brute force our way in.

 We will start by using admin:password to see what happens: